 It receives plenty of sun until about 2pm.
 Given the friction needed to send some of the cruxes, it's probably best to wait until afternoon to visit this wall, especially in the summer.
 Fall and Spring should be perfect no matter the time of day.
 If you want to climb interesting features and get away from the crowds of Lower Scheelite Canyon come on up to the Raspberry Wall.

 Park and approach as for other Scheelite Canyon walls.
 Continue past the Planetarium Wall (also known as the Gecko Wall).
 The trail quickly turns into a steep series of talus steps on the left side of the canyon (R.I.P.
 Mike Srassman).
 Follow this "trail in progress" up and over a hill, past a cave w/ an obvious project (as of 7-1-09) and up another, smaller talus cone.
 Routes are all located along the clean section of featured, rock south of the Oser Wall (Bearhug Arete)on the left side of Upper Scheelite Canyon.
 Look for large roof systems low off the ground.
 Aprox.
 10-15 min walk from the Gecko Wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Raspberry Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Raspberry Wall:

 Jenga 5.11- 6c 22 VIII+ 22 E3 5c Sport, 1 pitch, 115'

 Featured Route For Raspberry Wall